Boston Wedding DJs

 What are some extra services that a couple can add on to their wedding packages?

 DJs are now offering some pretty great add-ons.
-For instance, we offer Ceremony sound systems and microphones for the officiants, multiple options for dance floor lighting to create some energy focused on the dancing space, jaw-dropping up lighting design both inside and outside of the venue, multimedia production with plasma TV’s and custom graphics and slide shows, and of course photo booths and photo stations!
+For instance, we offer Ceremony sound systems and microphones for the officiants, multiple options for dance floor lighting to create some energy focused on the dancing space, jaw-dropping up lighting design both inside and outside of the venue, and of course photo stations!

 How can a couple see a DJ “in action” at an event, before deciding to hire them?